ToasterPanic/hazardstation/hzc_modules/README.md

 And then you'll want to establish your core folder that you'll be working out of which is normally your module ID.
 E.g. `/hzc_modules/modules/shuttle_toggle`

+In that core folder, you should have a README.md documenting the purpose of your module.
+It doesn't need to be long, just needs to be enough to explain how everything works.

-All assets should be formatted in folders similarly to how it is in /tg/.
-For example, let's say I wanted to add a new door type.
-Since other door types put their code in the `/code/game/machinery/doors` folder, I should put it in the `/hzc_modules/my_beautiful_module/code/game/machinery/doors/my_sick_ass_door_type.dm`.
+All assets should be formatted in folders similarly to how it is in /tg/code.
+For example, let's say you wanted to add a new door type in a module.
+Since the code for different door types in /tg/code are in the `/code/game/machinery/doors` folder, I should put it in the `/hzc_modules/my_beautiful_module/code/game/machinery/doors/my_sick_ass_door_type.dm`.
 Do the same for all other assets - icons, sounds, etc.

 ### Defines